CHOOSE AN EXPERIENCED AND SAFE OPERATOR

 OUR GUIDES & PORTERS

-A t Kilimanjaro Sunrise we feel that guides and porters needed to be treated fairly.
+A t Kilimanjaro Sunrise we expect all guides and porters to be treated fairly.
 This especially applies to the porters where there is a large problem with porter abuse on the mountain.
-Examples of abuse are porters carrying too much weight or reducing their food to one meal a day.
+Examples of abuse are porters carrying too much weight, reducing their food to one meal a day, and inadequately outfitting them for extreme temperatures.
 For this reason, we are members of the Kilimanjaro Porters Assistance Project (KPAP).

 KPAP was first established in 2003, the Kilimanjaro Porters Assistance Project (KPAP) is a legally registered Tanzanian not-for-profit organization.